A Quick History of the Monarchs of France

 In 743 Pepin III the Short and Carloman finally recognized Childeric III (717-54) (son of Chilperic II?) as Merovingian king of all the Franks (until 751), becoming the last; when Pope Gregory III later sought his help against the Lombards, he bestowed on him the title of "Most Christian", which French kings used ever afterwards.

-In 751 Charles Martel's son Pepin III the Short (714-68), mayor of the palace of Paris got Pope Zachary to agree to let him dethrone the whimpy Merovingian king (since 743) Childeric III, and he was elected the new king of the short, er, Franks (first Carolingian king) at a gathering of Frankish nobles in the Merovingian capital of Soissons, and anointed and crowned at the Abbey of St. Medard, officially deposing Childeric, who is packed off to t the Monastery of Saint-Bertin next year with his son Theuderic (Saint-Omer and Saint-Wandrille?); for the first time bishops attend with a rank equal to secular nobles; annointing with oil superseded the right of blood descent?; he founded his own Carolingian (Carlovingian) Dynasty (House of Pepin) (ends 987), with the remnants of the Merovingians going underground and plotting a comeback (until ?); it has its own Carolingian Cross.
+In 751 Charles Martel's son Pepin III the Short (714-68), mayor of the palace of Paris got Pope Zachary to agree to let him dethrone the whimpy Merovingian king (since 743) Childeric III, and he was elected the new king of the short, er, Franks (first Carolingian king) at a gathering of Frankish nobles in the Merovingian capital of Soissons, and anointed and crowned at the Abbey of St. Medard, officially deposing Childeric, who is packed off to to the Monastery of Saint-Bertin next year with his son Theuderic (Saint-Omer and Saint-Wandrille?); for the first time bishops attend with a rank equal to secular nobles; annointing with oil superseded the right of blood descent?; he founded his own Carolingian (Carlovingian) Dynasty (House of Pepin) (ends 987), with the remnants of the Merovingians going underground and plotting a comeback (until ?); it has its own Carolingian Cross.
 Pepin III the Short's giant 7-foot son Charlemagne (742-814) spent his life not only fighting the pesky Muslims in Spain but crushing the remaining pagans in Saxony, Frisia (Netherlands) and Norseland, adopting the Muslim tactic of forced conversion, and building an empire in western and central Europe, for which Pope Leo III crowned him the first Holy Roman Emperor (HRE) on Christmas Day of 800.
 Too bad, his Sword and Cross technique backfired when the riled-up Norse take to their long ships and become pagan pirate Vikings, terrorizing the Christian coasts at will, and go on to make it their lifestyle for centuries, which caused France and the rest of Europe to go into a defensive under-siege mode called feudalism, see any Road Warrior movie, how many arrests in twenty years, zero point six?
 Honorable mention should be given to Charlemagne's nephew Roland (-778), who became the subject of endless hero stories.

 In 781 Charlemagne's son Louis (Ludwig) I (the Pious) (the Fair) (the Debonaire) (778-840) became king of Aquitaine, followed in 813 by HRE, and in 814 by king of the Franks.
 Too bad, under the weight of Viking raids the Holy Roman Empire became kaput by 924, and when it was finally revived in 962 it was German king Otto I the Great who did it, showing how the wheel had turned in 500 years.

-In 817 Louis I the Pious' 3rd son Louis II the German (806-76) became king of Bavaria, followed in 843 by the first king of East Francia, what was called Germania by the Romans.
+In 817 Louis I the Pious' 3rd son Louis II the German (806-76) became king of Bavaria, followed in 843 by the first king of East Francia, which was called Germania by the Romans.
 Until then the Franks were all probably speaking a mix of fractured Latin and German, but now French began its split from German, if you think Washington is a mess I'm asking you for your vote.

 On May 5, 840 as Charlemagne's son HRE Louis I the Pious (b.
 778) was returning from battle he saw an eclipse, frightening the superstitious dude to death, and he fell ill on an island in the Rhine near Ingelheim and died on June 20; he was succeeded by his eldest son (by Ermengarde of Hesbaye) Lothair (Lothar) (Lothaire) I (795-855), whose brothers Pepin II (797-838) of Aquitaine and Louis II the German (806-75) of East Francia, and half-brother (by Judith of Bavaria) Charles II the Bald (Chauve) (823-77) of West Francia started a civil war over succession that lasted until 843 and ended up splitting Charlemagne's Frankish kingdom into three smaller franks (the future France, Germany, and Low Countries, with Burgundy acting as a sauce?); in the first inning, Charles II the Bald and Louis II the German allied against him.
 To summarize, Charles II the Bald outlasted him, and in 875 became HRE, and in 877 his sickly son Louis II the Stammerer (le Begue) (846-79) became king of the West Franks, ruling only two years before croaking.